domo141/custar/README.md

 ### custarsums.pl

-Calculate md5, sha1 or sha256 checksums of the files in the archive.
+Calculate md5, sha1 or sha256 checksums of the files in the ustar archive.

+### gnutarsums.sh

+custarsums.pl, while being fast and produces nice output [sum  filename], does not know much beyond ustar. gnutarsums.sh, while being slow and produces somewhat unformatted output, can handle all tar formats. gnutarsums.sh forks shell which execs the checksum program for every file in the archive.